cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 Our neural network classified 65 out 67 pictures correctly, for an accuracy of 97%.
 This is a pretty good accuracy for a relatively small neural network that can be trained quickly.

 Let's visualize where the neural network made the mistakes.
-The picture below shows the mistakes with a red background.
+The picture below shows the mistakes with a red border.
 All other pictures were classified correctly.
 Below each picture is the neural network's classification.

 {% maincolumn 'images/2021-04-10/output_25_0.png' ''%}